nrfconnect/sdk-nrf/doc/nrf/ug_pinctrl.rst

 The following non-standard, nRF-specific properties are also supported:

-* ``drive-mode`` - Pin output drive mode.
+* ``nordic,drive-mode`` - Pin output drive mode.
 Available drive modes are pre-defined in :file:`include/dt-bindings/pinctrl/nrf-pinctrl.h`.
 Note that extra modes might not be available on certain devices.
 When not specified, pin defaults to standard mode for 0 and 1 (``NRF_DRIVE_S0S1``).
 * ``nordic,invert`` - Invert pin polarity  (set active state to low).
 This property is valid only for PWM channel output pins.

 To link this pin configuration with a device, use a pinctrl-N property where N is the state index starting from zero.